AFC Wimbledon v Blackpool Betting Tips

 Seasiders Capable of Better

-Blackpool are another outfit who went into the season with high hopes of getting out of League One through the top-two automatic promotion places or via the play-offs granted to the sides finishing between third and sixth.
+Blackpool is another outfit who went into the season with high hopes of getting out of League One through the top-two automatic promotion places or via the play-offs granted to the sides finishing between third and sixth.
 An extended season isn’t ideal for those with ambitions of playing Championship matches as it becomes a real lottery when moving into two-legged knockout football; however, it now appears a top-six finish is the best Blackpool fans could hope for.
 They failed to win 12 of their first 21 games and that left them sitting in eighth with much work to do.

 The Seasiders started December with a useful 2-1 win over a spirited Charlton at home before ending on the wrong side of a surprise 2-0 result away to Oxford United as the team continued to blow hot and cold.
 There’s no doubt they have the talent in the dressing room to contest promotion, especially with a few January recruits; however, the team must find the level of consistency needed to apply pressure to the prize places.
 Blackpool huffed and puffed their way past Solihull Moors in the FA Cup second round, needing a replay and home advantage to get themselves in the hat for the next round.